-3. Provide a balance of recreation, fun, socializing, and fitness including lane swimming, instructional and skill development at each outdoor pool facility where possible.
+3. Provide a balance of recreation, fun, socializing, and fitness including lane swimming, instructional and skill development at each outdoor pool facility where possible (referred to as full-size).

 4. Consider an outdoor pool or spray feature with every new indoor pool facility where possible with site constraints and site planning objectives.